 Enteric Nervous System

 A third portion of the autonomic division of the PNS is the enteric nervous system, which consists of cell bodies within the gastrointestinal system that operate in isolation from the CNS.
-We will not cover the enteric part of the autonomic division of the PNS further, except to note in upcoming lessons when function in various organs is under enteric, not CNS, control.
+We will not cover this part of the autonomic nervous system further, except to note in upcoming lessons when something is under enteric, not CNS, control.

 Preview of Upcoming Lessons